Red Bigeye

 So here's how to handle this fish efficiently:

-1. Thaw the fish - since frozen is the only way you're going to find them in the USA.
+1. Thaw the fish - since frozen is the only way you're going to find them in North America.

 2. Above the eye and behind the collar make a short downward cut through the skin, then make a long cut along the top of the fish as if to fillet but just through the skin.

 3. Grasp the skin at the point behind the eye and peel it off in a downwardly direction.
-It should all come off nicely wihout damaging the flesh.
+It should all come off nicely without damaging the flesh.

-4. Cut the head off, using your kitchen shears to cut down just through the spine and your filleting knife to cut the rest of the way around the collar.
+4. Cut the head off, using your kitchen shears to cut down just through the backbone, and use your filleting knife to cut the rest of the way around the collar.
 Pull the head off and much of the innards will come with it.
-From the front pull out the gut and the swim blader and anything else in there.
+From the front pull out the gut and the swim bladder and anything else in there.
 You should end up with a cleanly hollow fish.

 5. Steam the fish, about 10 minutes over high heat.